pyeventsourcing/eventsourcing/README.md

 Pending aggregate events are collected and stored when the application's `save()` method is called.
-When the application repository's `get()` method is called, the aggregate events are retrieved and used to reconstruct the state of the aggregate
+When the application repository's `get()` method is called, the previously stored aggregate events are retrieved and used to reconstruct the state of the aggregate

 Please refer to the sections below for more details and explanation.